 Any standard holster or belt ordered from the catalog may be returned in unused condition within two weeks for a full refund of the merchandise amount if it does not provide you with complete satisfaction.
 Custom orders are not returnable.

 All items ordered are made in the order received.
 Most orders are completed in four to six weeks.
-Upon receiving your order I will send a notice of verification and date of probable delivery.

 Looking forward to serving you!